bryantco/datareportR/README.md

 such as outliers and missing values. **datareportR** attempts to simplify this manual process by providing the analyst information about all the columns in a dataset a single glance.

-**datareportR** consists of a small but powerful function, `render_data_report()`, which takes input data and outputs a "data report" as an HTML document.
+**datareportR** consists of a small but powerful function, `render_data_report()`, which takes input data and outputs a "data report" as a pdf or HTML document.
 Under the hood, it uses the powerful `skimr::skim()` and `diffdf::diffdf()` functions to create the report.
 See below for an example on the `iris` dataset.